voor/certificate-example/README.md

 ### Create a Java Keystore (Java Only)

-Java Servers like things in their own little `keystore.jks` files, so let's go ahead and add our certificates into the keystore.
+Java Servers like things in their own little PKCS12 files, so let's go ahead and change our certificate into that format.

 ```
-keytool -noprompt -import -alias spring -file server.crt -keystore keystore.p12 -storepass password
+openssl pkcs12 -export -in server.crt -inkey server.key -name spring -out keystore.p12 -nodes -password pass:changeit
 ```

 ### Create your CA Bundle